How do I get more information?

 May I transfer my payment to another class?

 Requests for transferring registration fees to another class will be granted if the request is made at least 3 working days prior to the beginning of the class.
+Processing charges may apply.

 What is Learning in Retirement?

 Learning in Retirement (LIR) is an organization for individuals 50 years of age and above that provides a unique opportunity for cultural growth, lifelong learning and recreation.
-Click HERE to go to our Learning in Retirement infomation pages.
+Click HERE to go to our Learning in Retirement information pages.

 What is a CEU?